Some situations are worth saving and working at, and some situations are dead-ends, or inevitable loops, that won’t change, grow, or improve.

 Initially, being able to help someone feels like a bonding, sharing thing.
 But after a while (years, usually), the thrill can fade and the situation can begin to feel one-sided, repetitive, or even exhausting.
 That lack of novelty could signal my slow decline in interest in another person.
 It also makes me wonder if I’m too passive or not making effort to be a good friend.
 Does it make me a bad friend, or a maybe just a poor judge of the kind of person whom I choose to befriend?

 In some cases, some relationships have been terminated permanently by me because of perceived offense or chronic selfish behaviour of the (now ex-)friend.
-In other cases, their offense is temporary and forgiven, because the relationship seems truly irreplaceable, or after months have passed to help me cool off.
+In other cases, any offense is temporary and forgiven, because the relationship seems truly irreplaceable, or after months have passed to help me cool off.

 Friendships are difficult and human hearts are precious and fragile things.
 Each relationship provides chances to see things through new eyes, or to reflect on one’s own behaviour.
 Each relationship is a learning opportunity to become a better, healthier person.